Talent Acquisition & Recruiting Strategy

 What’s a “structured interview” and why does it matter?

 A structured interview means every candidate for a role is asked the same competency-based questions, evaluated against the same criteria, using a consistent scoring method.
 Research consistently shows that structured interviews are one of the strongest predictors of job performance — far better than unstructured conversations where each interviewer asks whatever comes to mind.
-It also reduces bias and gives you defensible hiring decisions.
+It also reduces the influence of individual bias and gives you a consistent, evidence-based way to compare candidates.

 We’re hiring for highly specialized roles.
 Does this still apply?